M11 (Istanbul Metro)

 Line M11, officially referred to as the M11 Gayrettepe–Istanbul Airport–Halkalı Metro Line (Gayrettepe–İstanbul Havalimanı–Halkalı Metro Hattı), is a line of the Istanbul Metro.
-As of March 2024, it is operational between Gayrettepe and Arnavutköy Hastane via Istanbul Airport.
-The line is currently 51.5 km long, making it the longest line in the Istanbul Metro.
-The M11 is entirely underground, making it the second longest continuous subway tunnel in Europe, behind the Moscow Metro's Bolshaya Koltsevaya line.
+It runs between and via Istanbul Airport.
+The line is 69 km long, making it the longest line in the Istanbul Metro.
+It is entirely underground, making it the second longest continuous subway tunnel in the world, and the longest in Europe.

+The line used to be operated by a driver on board, before becoming fully automated and driverless on 3 January 2024.